12 Jul How to Prep Your Hair and Skin Before Your Wedding Day

 To decide the best hair-care regimen for you, you first need to be honest about your biggest hair concerns.
 Are you experiencing thinning or hair loss due to stress or hereditary reasons?
 Consider using a cleansing shampoo formulated to combat excess shedding.
 Or maybe your hair is feeling dull, brittle, and lifeless?
 You won’t regret investing in a high-quality hair mask or doing an in-salon treatment.

 No matter your hair type, anyone can give their hair health a boost by drinking at least eight cups of water every day, taking multivitamins with biotin or a spoonful of flaxseed oil, and sticking to a healthy diet that includes plenty of greens and omega-three fatty acids like salmon, chia seeds, and avocados.
+If you have hair loss problem, you can try a hair wigs, Not only does it not require lace cutting or gluing, but it also provides a more natural look than lace wigs.
+You don’t need to worry about hairline anymore.
+It can save your time and your edges!
+You can also change look easily by wearing different headbands.
+Definitely your everyday go to and an effortless option for busy days.

 A little research into your hair can go a long way, but if you’re still unsure on where to start or you feel your hair concerns may be too big for you to handle on your own, don’t wait to make an appointment with a stylist or dermatologist.
 A dermatologist can help you find the reason for your hair loss and work with you to find the solution best suited for you.
 If you are concerned about how your hair will look and hold up with your wedding-day hairstyle, book a trial run with your stylist as early as possible so you can work together to come up with solutions or alternatives.